desihub/desidocker/README.md

 Follow the official instructions for
 [First time users of AWS](https://docs.aws.amazon.com/accounts/latest/reference/welcome-first-time-user.html) to get started.
+Once you’ve signed into your account, we recommend switching your region to **us-west-2 (Oregon)** as that is the region of our S3 bucket.
-Once you’ve signed into your account, you can navigate to **Services » EC2** to set-up a cloud compute instance.
+Then, you can navigate to **Services » EC2** to set-up a cloud compute instance.

 ### Creating a security group